 - Age.
 Over the years, the incidence of varicose veins elevates.

 - Lifestyle.
 Standing for long periods or sedentary life are particularly aggravating factors.

 Patients most commonly complain about leg heaviness, itching or aching, even on a daily basis.
 The symptoms worsen over the day and oedema development around the ankle and/or the leg in the evenings is often reported.
-Also, patients frequently complain about night cramps.
+Also, patients frequently complain

 Varicose veins complications